Viterbo Lazio, Italy Travel Guide

 Tipping is not obligatory but is appreciated for good service.
 Always ask for Il conto (the bill) when ready.

-Viterbo’s historic center, especially the Quartiere San Pellegrino, features medieval cobblestone streets, narrow alleys, and numerous stairs and inclines.
+Viterbo’s historic center, especially the Quartiere San Pellegrino, features medieval cobblestone streets, small laneways, and numerous stairs and inclines.

 Newer public buildings and some contemporary hotels offer better accessibility.
-Local buses vary, with some models fitted with ramps.
+Local buses vary, with some models has ramps.

-Services for visual or hearing impairments are not as widespread as in major cities.
+Services for the visually or hearing impaired are not as widespread as in major cities.

-Carry a small, written note using Italian explaining any specific accessibility needs.
+Carry a small, written note speaking Italian explaining any specific accessibility needs.
 This aids communication where English speakers might be less common.